nasa/cumulus-orca/website/docs/developer/development-guide/documentation/documentation-intro.md

 and provide other niceties in the final website (search, easy templating, etc.).

-The sections below go into greater detail and provide information on the ORCA documentation layout, locations and key Docusarus files to manage.
+The sections below go into greater detail and provide information on the ORCA documentation layout, locations and key Docusaurus files to manage.

 ## Docusaurus Documentation Layout